wangzhengquan/blog/docs/ProgramingLanguage/C++/operator overload.md

 }
 ```

-`operator+=` returns its result per reference, while `operator+` returns a copy of its result.
+operator`+=` returns its result per reference, while `operator+` returns a copy of its result.
 Of course, returning a reference is usually more efficient than returning a copy, but in the case of `operator+`, there is no way around the copying.
-When you write `a + b`, you expect the result to be a new value, which is why `operator+` has to return a new value.3 Also note that `operator+` takes its left operand by copy rather than by const reference.
+When you write `a + b`, you expect the result to be a new value, which is why `operator+` has to return a new value.
+Also note that `operator+` takes its left operand by copy rather than by const reference.
 The reason for this is the same as the reason giving for `operator=` taking its argument per copy.

 The bit manipulation operators `~` `&` `|` `^` `<<` `>>` should be implemented in the same way as the arithmetic operators.
 However, (except for overloading << and `>>` for output and input) there are very few reasonable use cases for overloading these.